brupps/credit-risk-classification/README.md

 - 18679 true negatives with 80 false negatives (0.004% inaccuracy)
 - 67 false positives with 558 true positives (12% inaccuracy)

-The classification report showed 1 99% overall accuracy and the precision being:
+The classification report showed a 99% overall accuracy and a breakdown of the following:
  - Healthy loans (0)
     - Precision: 100% (rounded up)
     - Recall: 100%